mem48/geocompr/main.md

 #> 3    3 19.8
 ```

-This returns the statistics for each category, here the mean altitude for each grain size class.
-Of course, we can add this statistic to the attribute table of the ratified raster (see previous chapter).
+This returns the statistics for each category, here the mean altitude for each grain size class and can be added to the attribute table of the ratified raster (see previous chapter).

 ### Global operations and distances